Alliegaytor/discord-term/README.md

-# ⚠️ Project needs active maintainers!
+# ⚠️ In active development!

-Think you got what it takes?
-[Join our Discord](https://discord.gg/H3eMUXp) and contact (@λtlas#9352) in regards of maintaining this project.
+Is forked from the [original project](https://github.com/AL1L/discord-term) on github.
+[Alliegaytor/discord-term](https://github.com/Alliegaytor/discord-term) has the most up to date source tree.

+The project needs active maintainers.
+Any help would be greatly appreciated!

 <br/>

 ### ✨ Discord Terminal

-An extensible Discord terminal client.
-Can be used properly with bot tokens only.
-User tokens don't work properly as discord.js blocks them from being used.
+A cross platform extensible Discord terminal client.
+Can currently be only used with bot tokens.
+User tokens don't work properly as [discord.js](https://github.com/discordjs/discord.js) blocks them from being used.
+This is unwanted behaviour, however.
+We are trying to patch user tokens back in.

-**Disclaimer**: So-called "self-bots" are against Discord's Terms of Service and therefore discouraged.
-I am not responsible for any loss or restriction whatsoever caused by using self-bots or this software.
-That being said, there's no one stopping you from risking using an account, so go head!

-Please note that this program is intended to be used with a **bot token** which is 100% compliant with Discord's Terms of Service.
+**Disclaimer**: So-called "self-bots" are against Discord's Terms of Service and therefore heavily discouraged.
+We am not responsible for any bans whatsoever caused by this software.
+This program is intended to be used with a **bot token** which is compliant with Discord's Terms of Service.

 ### Screenshots